-Development of the competencies may be through a combination of informal and formal learning, self-learning, training programmes and work-based application.
-Providers should conduct diagnostic and formative assessment.
-Formative, continuous and diagnostic assessments should also take place in the work place.
+Development of the competencies may be through a combination of informal and formal learning, self-learning, training programs and work-based application.
+Providers should conduct the diagnostic and formative assessment.
+Formative, continuous and diagnostic assessments should also take place in the workplace.
 The learner should be able to assess him or herself and determine readiness for a summative assessment against this Qualification.

 Learning, teaching and assessment are inextricably linked.
 Whenever possible, the assessment of knowledge, skills, attitudes and values shown in the unit standards should be integrated.

 Assessment of Communication and Mathematical Literacy should be conducted in conjunction with other aspects and should use authentic Project Operational contexts wherever possible.

 A variety of methods must be used in assessment and tools and activities must be appropriate to the context in which the learner is working.
 Where it is not possible to assess the learner in the workplace or on-the-job, simulations, case studies, role-plays and other similar techniques should be used to provide a context appropriate to the assessment.

 The term ‘Integrated Assessment’ implies that theoretical and practical components should be assessed together.
 Groups of standards may also be assessed together.

 Assessment should ensure that all specific outcomes, embedded knowledge and critical cross-field outcomes are evaluated.
 The assessment of the critical cross-field outcomes should be integrated with the assessment of specific outcomes and embedded knowledge.

 The final summative assessment for the qualification should be undertaken under the direction of the relevant Education and Training Quality Assurance (ETQA) body.